MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Where-Object.md

 ### -Property

-Specifies the name of an object property.
-The parameter name, **Property**, is optional.
+Specifies the name of a property of the input object.
+The property must be an instance property, not a static property.
+This is a positional parameter, so the name, **Property**, is optional.

 This parameter was introduced in Windows PowerShell 3.0.